Last updated on May 11, 2021 at 20:48

 They have low oral bioavailability, because the transport protein OATP1B1 transports the drug into the liver during the first pass effect.
 This is actually desirable, as the drug mainly works on the liver anyway.
 Also, statins are toxic to muscles, and this first pass effect helps keep the statins away from the systemic circulation and therefore away from the muscles.
 Genetic mutations in OATP1B1 predisposes individuals to muscle damage in response to statins.

-Lovastatin, simvastatin, pravastatin and Fluvastatin have short (2-3 hours) half-life, while pitavastatin, atorvastatin and rosuvastatin have long half-life.
+Lovastatin, simvastatin, pravastatin and fluvastatin have short (2-3 hours) half-life, while atorvastatin and rosuvastatin have long half-life.

 Statins may cause both liver injury and muscle injury, however in most cases is this damage asymptomatic and only visible on blood tests.
-Muscle pain may occur however, and rhabdomyolysis occurs in 0.1% of patients.
+One of the most common side effects is muscle pain, but overt myopathy or rhabdomyolysis occurs in a small percentage of patients.

 These drugs are well tolerated and very effective, as they can reduce LDL cholesterol levels by 50-70%.
 They’re very recent drugs (2015) so long-term tolerability hasn’t been determined yet.
 They are mostly used together with statins in people with familial hypercholesterolaemia or in people who didn’t reach the target serum cholesterol level by using statins alone.